Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 _**Prerequisite:** Level 5+, [Armour of Shadow]_

 When you cast [:spell-lv1: Mage Armour] using [Armour of Shadow] Invocation, your base AC is 15 + your Dexterity modifier instead of the normal effect.

 ---

+### Curse of Permanence

+_**Prerequisite:** Level 7+ Warlock_

+Your very being is suffused with eldritch magic.
+You no longer need to eat, breathe, or sleep.
+Though, to gain the benefits of a **:rest-long: Long Rest**, you must spend 8 hours doing light activity.
+Also, for every 10 years that pass, your body ages only 1 year.

+---